-Why We Should Plant More Trees
+Why We Should Plant Trees

 What you may not know is that trees also build soil and help soak up stormwater before it can create a flood, and they offer energy-saving shade that reduces global warming and creates habitat for thousands of different species.
 Trees also help to reduce ozone levels in urban areas.

 Most importantly, trees sequester carbon, helping to remove carbon dioxide and other greenhouse gases from the air, which cools the earth.
-In fact, a mature, canopy tree absorbs enough carbon and releases enough oxygen to sustain two human beings!
+In fact, a mature canopy tree absorbs enough carbon and releases enough oxygen to sustain two human beings!

 The carbon release from deforestation accounts for 25 to 30 percent of the four to five billion tons of carbon accumulating every year in the atmosphere from human activities.

-Much of this wouldn’t be necessary if we reduced, reused and recycled more, cultivated hemp for fiber, and used sustainable and recycled materials in all our buildings.
+Much of this wouldn’t be necessary if we reduced, reused and recycled more, cultivated hemp for fuel and fiber, and used sustainable and recycled materials in all our buildings.

 There are many local, national and international organizations that plant trees, and because planting trees costs relatively little, donating to these organizations can make a big difference.

 You can also have trees planted specifically to offset your personal carbon emissions from airplane or car travel.
 These organizations can help you out: